micro-community/development/ideas/mvp-steps.md

 ## 1. `micro env add customEnv proxy.micro.mu && micro env set customEnv`

 With this step the user clearly states her desired environment name.
-But at this point she does not have an account.

-At this point commands should return "Not logged in" or a similar error message:
+But at this point she does not have an account, so  commands should return "Not logged in" or a similar error message:
 ```
 $ micro run github.com/micro/examples/helloworld
 Not logged in to env 'envName' hosted at 'proxy.micro.mu'.